The aim of a mutual recognition agreement is to simplify the assessment of qualifications, skills and currency of practice.

-The Mutual Recognition agreement with Canada is no longer valid.
-Canadian qualified dietitians must now complete the full Dietetic Skills Recognition process.
-Any enquiries from members of the College of Dietitians in Ontario (CDO) can be directed to the DSR Administrator directly at email@example.com.
+The Mutual Recognition agreement with Canada is no longer current.
+Canadian qualified dietitians must now complete the Dietetic Skills Recognition process.
+Any enquiries from members of the College of Dietitians in Ontario (CDO) can be directed to our DSR Administrator.

-To find out about having your Australian dietetic qualification recognised overseas please contact the appropriate Dietetic Association or Registration Board.
+If you are an Australian qualified dietitian interesting in having your dietetic qualification recognised overseas please contact the appropriate Dietetic Association or Registration Board.
 A list of International Dietetic Associations is available at www.internationaldietetics.org.

-If you are a member of DAA the Working Overseas Discussion Group may be of interest to you.
-Go to Working Overseas Discussion Group for more details.
+If you are a DAA member, the Working Overseas Discussion Group may be of interest to you.
+Please see Working Overseas Discussion Group for more details.